Magnesium is probably the nutrient that is being supplemented the most nowdays. Why is that? Because magnesium is involved in everything!!!

 - Going further down the nutritional density we find cheese, spinash, beet greens, chickpeas, lentils, beef and most vegetables.

-- However, assessing magnesium levels is difficult because most magnesium is inside cells or bones.
+- Assessing magnesium levels is difficult because most magnesium is inside cells or bones.
 The most commonly used method for assessing magnesium status is measurement of serum magnesium concentration.

 - Magnesium deficiency is uncommon because the kidneys limit excretion of this mineral.
 However, low intakes for a prongled periods of time, chronic alcoholism, can lead to deficiency.

-There are many magnesium supplements but I would suggest that magnesium citrate is the easiest option that is well absorbed.
-I would also recommend epsom salth baths.
+There are many magnesium supplements and I would suggest using epsom salth baths.
 I have personally used them with quite good effects especially as a relaxation mechanism before sleep.
 Most popular format is citrate, but the best form is probably L-Threonate.

 - Magnesium is needed to support protein synthesis and energy use, which in turn supports everything in the body.

 - It helps keeping energy levels-up and be relaxed.